stromajer/123sms.biz/README.md

 -- Get remaining credit information
 -- Verify telephone number

-If you want more functionality from 123sms.biz API, feel free to message me <stromaler@gospace.sk>.
+If you want more functionality from 123sms.biz API, feel free to message me <stromajer.michal@gmail.com>.

 I implemented only most used functions what I need.